 New Mexico recipients and sub-recipients of federal financial assistance from the U.S. Department of Education are bound by federally mandated and regulated statutes to follow civil rights requirements in vocational programs.

-The purpose of the office for Federal Compliance, a unit of the College and Career Readiness Bureau of the New Mexico Public Education Department, is to provide assistance to these recipients and sub-recipients with meeting the basic expectations set forth by the U.S. Department of Education.
+The purpose of the Civil Rights Methods of Administration (MOA) coordinator(s), within the College and Career Readiness Bureau of the New Mexico Public Education Department, is to provide assistance to these recipients and sub-recipients with meeting the basic expectations set forth by the U.S. Department of Education.

-The Office for Federal Compliance works closely with the US Department of Education’s Office for Civil Rights on civil rights compliance issues impacting educational entities within the state of New Mexico.
+The MOA coordinator(s) works closely with the US Department of Education’s Office for Civil Rights on civil rights compliance issues impacting educational entities within the state of New Mexico.

 Federal Compliance Program Summary

-The Office for Federal Compliance monitors activities that fall within the following regulations:
+The MOA coordinator(s) monitors activities that fall within the following regulations: